** This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Now comes the fun part!
 Make frosting or icing of your choice and frost the cake.
 Start by placing the top layer face down on your cake plate where the smoother side is facing up.
 Then you can place the cake plate on a rotating cake stand for easy frosting and decorating.
-Next you want to put about 1/2 cup of the frosting on the first layer, then place the second layer with smooth layer down (you are putting the smooth bottoms together).
+Next, you want to put about 1/2 cup of the frosting on the first layer, then place the second layer with a smooth layer down (you are putting the smooth bottoms together).

 After the 30 minutes is up, finish frosting the cake.
-Start with a generous amount on top of the cake working down the sides all around the cake using a offset spatula.
+Start with a generous amount on top of the cake working down the sides all around the cake using an offset spatula.
 You can use circular motions to make a lovely design as you are going around the cake.

 If you like you can add sprinkles to the top of your cake for decoration or whatever you like.
 You can also just leave it like it is with the beautiful swirls.